homshern/homshern/README.md

 ### About Me

 🌱 &nbsp; This is me Homs\
-💻 &nbsp; I focus on web development especially frontend now\
+💻 &nbsp; I focus on web development especially frontend\
 💼 &nbsp; I'm a frontend developer now and have 3yrs of working experience\
 💪 &nbsp; Drilling Android/iOS app developing in my free time\
-🔗 &nbsp; Feel free to connect with me via e-mail
+🔗 &nbsp; Feel free to connect me via e-mail

 ### Tech stack